 - Action Forex: Daily/weekly technical and fundamental analysis of major pairs.

-Essential Tools for News Trading
+Platforms and Technical Tools Required for News Trading

 Quick analysis and decision-making require the right tools for trading with news, including: